 Struggling back to work, badly lacking in perspective, I had no answers.
 I had no language to communicate what little I knew.
 I could see no future for the traditional parish I had grown up with.
 I wanted to explore and search, but felt like I was been asked to shout the old words even louder so they would somehow work, and to embody a lie to help people feel safe and happy about things they could no longer believe.

 I couldn't do it.
 I no longer had the energy or the patience for parochial pieties.
 I was getting grumpy even over the good things.
 So l left church employment.

+I tried to find on my own way of saying what is important.
+One Man's Web, which had begun life as Jan Struther's Home Page, was an attempt to continue to say something, to force me to articulate what I was thinking, and to keep some kind of faith with my calling.
 I wanted to model living a faith where the way is not clear, and to model being patient as answers develop over time.
 I wanted to encourage people to trust their instincts and experience of life, as well as being probing and questioning about the old traditions.
 I wanted to model growing and changing, and not being ashamed of previous ideas that we can no longer espouse, but which helped "then."

-Andrew Prior (2015)
+Andrew Prior 2023